Cumberland Island: Colonial settlement

 During the 16th and 17th centuries, Cumberland Island was part of the Mocama missionary province of Spanish Florida.
 When the Spanish arrived in the 1550s, they named the island San Pedro.
 They built a garrison and mission, San Pedro de Mocama, in 1603.
 It was one of the main mission centers, situated at a major Mocama site.
-Another Spanish mission on Cumberland was Puturiba, which operated from 1595–1597.
-An additional mission, San Phelipe, was relocated from the North Newport River to the northern end of Cumberland from 1670–1684.
+Another Spanish mission on Cumberland was Puturiba, which operated from 1595 to 1597.
+An additional mission, San Phelipe, was relocated from the North Newport River to the northern end of Cumberland from 1670 to 1684.

 Historical records indicate that until 1681, there were approximately 300 natives and several Spanish missionary priests living on Cumberland Island.
 In 1683, French pirates attacked Cumberland Island, looting and burning many of the buildings.
 Many of the natives and the Spanish missionaries fled the island.
 An attack in 1684 by a pirate known to the Spanish as Thomas Jingle led to the final abandonment of the island by the Spaniards.
 Survivors retreated to St. Augustine to the south.
 During the colonial years, many had died of exposure to European infectious diseases, to which they had no natural immunity.
 The Tacatacuru relocated closer to St. Augustine, and Cumberland Island was thereafter occupied by the Yamasee.
 By then most of the Mocama had converted to Roman Catholicism as taught to them by the Spanish priests before the island was abandoned.

 English General James Oglethorpe arrived at the Georgia coast in 1733.
-The name of Cumberland Island was given the following year by a young Yamacraw named Toonahowi (the nephew of Chief Tomochichi who visited England with Oglethorpe.)
+In 1735 he made a treaty with the Creek nation, who claimed historic ownership of the coastal islands between the Savannah River and St. Johns River.
+Under the treaty most of the islands, including Cumberland Island, were ceded to England, thus conflicting with the Spanish claim to the islands.
+The name of Cumberland Island was given by a young Yamacraw named Toonahowi (the nephew of Chief Tomochichi who visited England with Oglethorpe.)
 He suggested the island be named for William Augustus, the 13-year-old Prince William, Duke of Cumberland, son of King George II.

-Oglethorpe established a hunting lodge called Dungeness, named after a headland in Kent, England.
-A fort was erected at the southern point of the island called Fort William.
-At the northern end of the island, Oglethorpe built Fort St. Andrews.
+In 1736 Oglethorpe established a fort at what is now Terrapin Point in the north of the island, named Fort St. Andrews.
 For a decade the small village of Berrimacke existed near the fort.
+In 1740 he built a second fort at the southern point of the island called Fort William.
 The forts were built to defend English settlements to the north from the Spanish in Florida.

 After the English defeated the Spanish in the Battle of Bloody Marsh in 1742, the need for the forts ended.
 They abandoned the forts and eventually the village disappeared.
 No trace remains today of Fort William, and most signs of Fort St. Andrews have been washed away.

 In the 1760s, the island was divided into royal grants but saw little activity.
 When naturalist William Bartram visited the island in 1774, the island was mostly uninhabited.